-Subsequent to June 30, 2014 the board of directors approved amending the silver debenture agreement by changing the interest rate to 8.5%, increasing the number of ounces per unit to \$375,000, making the debentures securable to the asset of Idaho CuMo and increasing the term to 7 years.
-The exchange has also approved the deal restricting it to arm's length parties only.
+On August 20, 2014 the board of directors approved amending the silver debenture agreement by changing the interest rate to 8.5%, increasing the number of ounces per unit to \$375,000, making the debentures securable to the assets of Idaho CuMo and increasing the term to 7 years.
+The TSX exchange also approved, the deal restricting it to arm's length parties only.